 Technology: Students must have access to a computer with Internet and email capability.
 Access to the internet and ability to send and receive email is essential to participation in an online course.
 Students can login to the course on any computer with internet, including those available to students at the University.
 Students must have a functional Rutgers email account that is accessible daily.

-PLEASE NOTE: This course is fully online in Canvas.
+Note: This course is fully online in Canvas.
 You are responsible for all online material included in the course.
 Course content, readings, and videos are embedded in Canvas and available to enrolled Rutgers students with a Net ID and password.

+Go to: canvas.rutgers.edu.
+Log in with your NetID and password, and look at the following: Student Canvas Tutorial/Orientation.
 If you cannot access your course online, have technical difficulties or need help with Canvas, please go to Canvas Support before you contact your instructor

 To be successful in this course you must: